ActiveState/cli/architecture.md

 # Architecture

-This document describes the high-level architecture of the State Tool and related applications (currently: State Service, State Installer, and State Update Dialog).
+This document describes the high-level architecture of the State Tool and related applications (currently: State Service and State Installer).

 ## Applications Overviews